deepakacharyab/resume/README.md

 ## Education
 - **The University of Alabama in Huntsville**, Huntsville, AL (August 2018 – May 2022)
-  Ph.D. in Computer Science, GPA: 3.84
+  Ph.D. in Computer Science

 - **The University of Alabama in Huntsville**, Huntsville, AL (August 2013 – May 2015)
-  Masters in Computer Science, GPA: 3.84
+  Masters in Computer Science

-- **Visvesvaraya Technological University**, India  (August 2008 - June 2012)
+- **Visvesvaraya Technological University**, India, Karnataka (August 2008 – May 2012)
-  	Bachelors in Computer Science and Engineering, GPA: 8.83
+  Bachelors in Computer Science and Engineering

 ## Technical Skills
 - **Languages**: Python, Java, C, C++, HTML/CSS, JavaScript, React JS, SQL